 FAQs

 The salary of an Income Tax Officer in India (via SSC CGL) ranges between ₹60,000 to ₹70,000 per month (in-hand), including basic pay, HRA, DA, and other allowances.
-The basic pay is ₹44,900 under Pay Level 7, with grade pay of ₹4,600.
+The basic pay is ₹44,900 under Pay Level 7, with a grade pay of ₹4,600.
 Officers also receive perks like medical benefits, travel allowance, pension, and government accommodation (if applicable).

 The exam to become an Income Tax Officer in India is the SSC Combined Graduate Level (CGL) Examination, conducted by the Staff Selection Commission.
 Candidates who clear all four tiers of the exam (Tier I, Tier II, Tier III, and Document Verification) and meet physical standards (for Inspector posts) are selected for the Income Tax Inspector post under the Central Board of Direct Taxes (CBDT).
 With experience and departmental promotion, they can become Income Tax Officers.

 To become an Income Tax Officer in India, you can take either the SSC CGL exam or the UPSC Civil Services exam.
-Through SSC CGL, you start as an Income Tax Inspector and get promoted to Officer after a few years and departmental exams.
+Through SSC CGL, you start as an Income Tax Inspector and get promoted to an Officer after a few years and departmental exams.
 Through UPSC, you clear the Civil Services Examination, get selected for the Indian Revenue Service (IRS – Income Tax), undergo training, and directly join as an Assistant Commissioner of Income Tax, which is a Group A officer post.
 Both routes require a graduate degree and preparation for competitive exams.

-To join the Income Tax Department, the basic qualification is a bachelor’s degree in any discipline from a recognized university.
+To join the Income Tax Department, the basic qualification is a bachelor’s degree in any discipline from a recognised university.
 For Group B posts like Income Tax Inspector, candidates must clear the SSC CGL exam, while for Group A officer posts like Assistant Commissioner (IRS), one must clear the UPSC Civil Services Examination.
 Additional requirements include meeting age limits, nationality criteria, and physical standards (for certain posts).

 RELATED BLOGS